blazing-edge-labs/cloudformation-static-site/README.md

 ## Get your files on S3<a name="get_files_on_s3"></a>

 Depending on how the www_to_root config optionis set up, files will need to be uploaded either to the `example.com` or `www.example.com` S3 bucket.
 You can upload files manually from the AWS console or through a script.
 If you don't have a script, we've written a gulp publish task to help you upload files to S3.
-Check it out at the [East Coast Product](https://github.com/EastCoastProduct/homepage)homepage.
+Check it out at the [East Coast Product](https://github.com/EastCoastProduct/homepage) homepage.